TheLinuxEnthusiast/aws-emr-s3-data-lake/README.md

 2. Nodes: Single master node and 2 worker nodes running emr version emr-5.28.0.
 Instance type = m5.xlarge.

 3. Applications to be installed: Spark

+4. Access to source code: Code is placed on S3 for EMR to use: In this project I'm using "sparkify-etl-code-df" (This bucket is public)

 <p>For convenience, the script "EMR-with-bootstrap.sh" is a wrapper for the aws cli which executes the following command</p>